synctext/synctext.github.io/index.md

 Grow a community, make a profit, make decisions, conduct votes, and free yourself of hierarchy.
-Create your own organisation in the cloud, free of lawyer-fees, technology-lockin, Big Tech depandancy, and government censorship.
+Create your own organisation in the cloud, free of lawyer fees, technology-lockin, Big Tech dependancy, and government censorship.

 ## Details